Remote Laboratory Experiments

 Access to Experiments

-In the frame of the project LAB, practical experiments in the field of Mechatronics are being developed.
-The focus is on the subject areas Robotics, Production Automation and Control Engineering.
+The project focus is on remote laboratory experiments in the field of Mechatronics, in particular Robotics, Production Automation and Control Engineering.
 Custom-made web applications will enable access to the remote laboratory experiments 24 hours, 7 days per week.

 Robotics and Production Automation Applications